-- 6.28 As set out in Licence Condition 36, the Licensee may recover up to 105% of its Allowed Revenue without having to come to Ofgem to reopen its Business Plan to amend the level of approved Allowed Revenue.
-The Licensee must ensure its prudential financial management using the allowed contingency amount.
-A 5% contingency allowance is not intended to be the default but the maximum amount; nor is it intended to be spent as a matter of standard practice. - 6.29 At the time of applying for a re-opener, the Licensee will be required to justify how it has managed the surplus, including how it has utilised costs incurred on internal resource, ie non-ringfenced revenue, to offset some, or all of the overspend.
+- 6.28 The Successor Licensee may recover up to 105% of its Allowed Revenue without having to come to Ofgem to reopen its Business Plan to amend the level of approved Allowed Revenue.
+The Successor Licensee must ensure its prudential financial management using the allowed contingency amount.
+A 5% contingency allowance is not intended to be the default but the maximum amount; nor is it intended to be spent as a matter of standard practice. - 6.29 At the time of applying for a re-opener, the Successor Licensee will be required to justify how it has managed its contingency, including how it has utilised its budgetary flexibility to offset some, or all of any minor overspends against the approved Business Plan.